khaledEltohamy/Izam/README.md

 - [Lab: Sqflite](https://pub.dev/packages/sqflite)

-This is to leave the basic hive for some of its advantages:

 ## In this case we used Hive as default :
 for reasons that are left to you in the link:
 - [Lab: Hive](https://pub.dev/packages/hive)